mymindwentblvnk/spotify-release-gun/README.md

 ## Todo
 * Log to a file.
+* Log to a file and put it in Dropbox (via Dropbox API)
 * Tutorial on how to run the script on a Raspberry Pi with [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md)
 * Long-term test to check for special cases which are not dealt with right now.
 * Code optimization.